-CargoX Platform supports all popular blockchain key types.
-Due to simplicity new users start with keystore file, which is using encrypted file + key password pair that offer moderate security.
+The CargoX Platform supports all popular blockchain key types.
+Because of simplicity new users start using the CargoX Platform with the keystore file blockchain key.
+It is an encrypted key file + key password pair.
+It offers moderate security.

-We strive for the highest level of safety and security for our users therefore we periodically encourage our users to upgrade their blockchain key to a more secure type.
-You might have seen this screen, and chose to just snooze the warning for now.
+We strive for the highest level of safety and security for our users.
+That is why we periodically encourage our users to upgrade their blockchain key to a more secure type.
+That is when the following screen appears.

 What is the actual danger?

 All blockchain key types are vulnerable to the so-called man-in-the-middle attacks.
 The only exceptions are hardware wallets and a specialized software wallet called MetaMask